-Sometimes, preparing for your camping meals feels like you have to choose between slaving over a gourmet recipe or roasting basic hot dogs over the fire.
-With a little bit of prep, these easy camping recipes will give you the best part of a camping trip—sitting around a fire and bonding over a plate of good food—without the hassle.
-Plus, these camping food ideas, that are anything but granola, will impress your fellow campers.
+With a little bit of prep, these easy camping recipes can give you the best parts of a camping trip—sitting around a fire, bonding over a plate of good food—without the hassle.
+They're only slightly more work than noshing on a bag of granola, but much more impressive to fellow campers.

 The first step to prep for your camping meals is to understand how you will be cooking and how your gear works.
 As campfires might be prohibited (and can make cooking tricky), a portable stove is a great option for your next camping trip.
 Camp stoves are a lot quicker than an open fire and operate more like cooking at home.
 Of course, if you'd like to cook over a campfire use a cast iron skillet, which won't be ruined by the fire and will heat evenly throughout the skillet.
 Here are some awesome Dutch oven and cast iron meals to cook.

 To make things simple for your camping trip, do as much work at home as possible.
 Measure out exactly how much of everything you will need, pack ingredients together (think black beans and cheddar cheese for nachos in one container) and chop veggies.
 The goal is to throw everything into a pan and relax.

 With that in mind, explore these 19 easy camping meals that are sure to please on your next camp trip.

 This cheesy, hearty taco skillet is sure to become a camping favorite.
 Take some ground venison, rice, and Rotel and cook in a skillet with broth and some seasoning for about 20 minutes.
 Stir every now and then so your rice doesn't stick.
 Once ready, serve with cheddar cheese, cilantro, and jalapenos.
 If you wish, you could also add a dollop of sour cream!